heilaaks/snippy/docs/dev/SCRIBBLING.md

        $ git log --show-signature -1
        ```

+    2. See security rules from LOGGIN and SECURITY HARDENING

-    2. Only TLSv1.2 is allowed
+    3. Only TLSv1.2 is allowed

        All SSL versions are considered unsecure and compromised.
 TLS v1.1 and
        v1.2 are both without known security issues, but only v1.2 provides